PBS Satellite Service: The New "v6" System

+sIX Overview

+A brief overview of the sIX interconnection system.
+Live/near live content is distributed terrestrially and via satellite for redundancy.
+NRT content distribution is cloud-based. sIX allows stations and producers to share content amongst each other at a greater scale than before.

-PBS, its affiliates, and its partners upload content to a central cloud-based hub that allows stations to download content that will be broadcast. sIX is based on OneVigor's PitchBlue distribution platform, which is used by networks such as CBS.
+PBS, its affiliates, and its partners upload content to a central cloud-based hub that allows stations to download content that will later be broadcast. sIX is based on OneVigor's PitchBlue distribution platform, which is used by networks such as CBS.
 To manage content, stations make use of either the Myers ProTrack or OneVigor platforms.
 Downloaded programs are then saved to online servers known as Edisen Edge servers (formerly known as MagnuBoxes).
 Uploads of programming to sIX occur at different times; for example, a new episode of a program may be uploaded to sIX approximately 12 hours before the program feeds on HD01.
 Other times, uploads may be scheduled for specific dates and times.
 There are times when an entire season of a program becomes available at once and other times where episodes of programming are uploaded weekly.
-Some programs, such as premieres of new episodes of Amampour and Company, Democracy Now!, and Frontline, in addition to live events, are not initially available via sIX as downloadable files; they are only available through the linear satellite or terrestrial feeds of HD01 and HD02 (for Amampour and Company and Frontline) or linear terrestrial feeds of HD64 and HD65 (for Democracy Now!, BBC News programs, and NHK programs).
-However, episodes of these programs will later be uploaded to sIX after the initial satellite or terrestrial feed.
+Some programs, such as premieres of new episodes of Amanpour & Company, Democracy Now!, and Frontline, in addition to live events, are not initially available via sIX as downloadable files; they are only available through the linear satellite or terrestrial feeds of HD01 and HD02 (for Amanpour & Company and Frontline) or linear terrestrial feeds of HD64 and HD65 (for Democracy Now!, BBC News programs, and NHK programs).
+However, episodes of these programs – except Amanpour & Company, BBC News programming, and all NHK programming – will later be uploaded to sIX after the initial satellite and terrestrial feed.
 Programs also have an expiration date; once this date arrives, the file is removed from the sIX platform and can no longer be downloaded.
-Program files are always delivered in the MXF OP1a container (regardless if a program is in HD or UHD) with most HD programs encoded in the XDCAM HD422 codec (MPEG-2 Long GOP @ 50Mbps), which is the preferred delivery format for PBS.
+Program files are always delivered in the MXF OP1a container (regardless if a program is in HD or UHD) with most HD programs encoded in the XDCAM HD422 codec (MPEG-2 Long GOP @ 50Mbit/s), which is the preferred delivery format for PBS.
 Other codecs that are approved for use when delivering in HD are three versions of the DNxHD codec: DNx145, DNx220, and DNx220x.
 For UHD content, PBS has approved three versions of the DNxHR codec: DNxHR HQ, DNxHR HQX, and DNxHR 444.

+Funds for sIX were previously provided by the Corporation for Public Broadcasting, but due to the corporation's closure on January 5, 2026, it is unclear where funding for the system will now come from.
+In late January, after CPB's closure, it was reported that CPB awarded a final $12 million grant directly to stations to help fund both public television (sIX) and radio (PRSS) interconnection.